juliogomez/netdevops/pyATS.md

 ### <a name='Demo1-Executeacommandonanetworkdevice'></a>Demo 1 - Execute a command on a network device

 The most basic demo will show you how to use pyATS to execute a single command on a certain network device.
-In this case you will see in your screen how this script executes a `show version` in a CSR1000v.
+In this case you will see in your screen how this script executes a `show version` on a CSR1000v.

 Please review the content of [this script](./pyats/1-pyats-intro.py), and you will see it executes the following steps: